jubinmj5/hibiscus-docs/src/guide/architecture/apisix.md

 * Fill the details and click next

-Need to enter name, path, request methods and keep the host empty in test enviornment.
+Need to enter name, path, request methods and keep the host empty in test environment.
-Path will the url path which is used to identity which service is to triger.
+Path will the url path which is used to identity which service is to trigger.

-For example the path `/api/payment/*` will route all the requests which is comming to the path to the upstream which we defining in the route.
+For example the path `/api/payment/*` will route all the requests which is coming to the path to the upstream which we defining in the route.

-Also we can select which all request methods should be accepted by the route.
+Also the request methods can be selected should be accepted by the route.

 * Select Upstream

-In the next stage we can select an already created upstream from the list or create a new on there.
+In the next stage select an already created upstream from the list or create a new on there.

 Select upstream and submit.